- Dartmouth College – Bachelor of Arts, 1946

 - Member of the Appropriations, Transportation and Environmental Committees.

-- Prime sponsor of first enacted Air Pollution and Water Pollution as separate laws in New Jersey, which were then considered one of the most stringent environmental laws in the nation; the establishment of the Department of Environmental Protection (NJDEP), was recommended and later initiated.
+- Prime sponsor of first enacted Air and Water Pollution as separate laws in New Jersey, which were then considered one of the most stringent environmental laws in the nation; the establishment of the Department of Environmental Protection (NJDEP), was recommended and later initiated.

 - Spearheaded the Hackensack Meadowlands Development Commission, later the New Jersey Meadowlands Commission (NJMC), which brought planned development to 18,000 acres of land in 14 contiguous municipalities in Hudson and Bergen Counties.
 Previously, the large Meadowlands area had no planned development or any environmental controls.